 About Us

-The White Cliffs Countryside Partnership (WCCP) is a not-for-profit organisation serving the districts of Dover and Folkestone & Hythe.
-Since 1989, WCCP has been dedicated to preserving and enhancing the distinctive countryside and coastline of the local area for the benefit of both wildlife and people.
+Since 1989, White Cliff Countryside Partnership (WCCP) has been dedicated to preserving and enhancing the distinctive countryside and coastline of the local area for the benefit of both wildlife and people.
 In 1996, WCCP expanded its efforts to include the Romney Marsh, leading to the creation of the Romney Marsh Countryside Partnership (RMCP).
-With help from our partners, volunteers and local communities, we manage 19 nature reserves (nearly 1,000 hectares) across south-east Kent.
+Although WCCP and RMCP operate in different areas and under different partnership names, they work together as one organisation with a shared purpose and team.
+With help from our partners, volunteers and local communities, we now manage 19 nature reserves (nearly 1,000 hectares) across southeast Kent.

 Our Purpose

-Our purpose is to protect and enhance the wild spaces of south-east Kent.
-This will be achieved by inspiring people to act for their local environment and the future of our planet.
+Our purpose is to protect and enhance the wild spaces of southeast Kent.
+We will achieve this by inspiring people to act for their local environment and the future of our planet.

 We are working to achieve our purpose by delivering across four Focus Areas: